 Impact:

-• These incidents usually result in investigations by the MTA and federal rail safety agencies to find out what caused them and to make safety better.
+These incidents usually result in investigations by the MTA and federal rail safety agencies to find out what caused them and to improve safety.

 1. What trains stop at Jamaica Station?

-• Jamaica Station serves as the central transfer point for all 11 branches of LIRR, such as Babylon, Far Rockaway, Port Jefferson, and Ronkonkoma lines.
+Jamaica Station serves as the central transfer point for all 11 branches of the LIRR, such as Babylon, Far Rockaway, Port Jefferson, and Ronkonkoma lines.

 2. Where can I park at Jamaica Station?